georust/rinex/README.md

 * [`sinex`](sinex/) files parser, core library

-* [`rinex-cli`](rinex-cli/) is a command line application that intends to expose all the core libraries capacities to the end user, in an easy to user and efficient fashion.
+* [`rinex-cli`](rinex-cli/) is a command line application that intends to expose all the core libraries capacities to the end user, in an easy to use and efficient fashion.
-It can be used to analyze files, perform operations like `teqc`, etc..
-See the **CLI** table down below for
+It can be used to analyze files or perform operations like `teqc`.
+See the **CLI** table down below for more information.

 * [`ublox-rnx`](ublox-rnx) is an application (CLI) that connects to a `Ublox` receiver and generates RINEX data quickly & easily.